 - Utilize the Servicemembers Civil Relief Act (for military personnel) to get better deals on interest rates for mortgages and credit cards.

-- Set-up a free case consultation with a tax or bankruptcy attorney.
+- Set-up a case assessment with a tax or bankruptcy attorney.

 Keep a paper record of these efforts to prove later.
 If you are thinking of applying for a security clearance, it’s important to start sorting out your debt before you apply.
 If you already have a clearance, then you might consider notifying your superior and assuring him/her that you are working toward a resolution.